deanishe/alfred-workflow/doc/index.rst

 the masses.

-Demonstrates more advanced usage of **Alfred-Workflow** and a few Workflow tricks that might also be of interest to more knowledgeable Pythonistas.
+Demonstrates more advanced usage of **Alfred-Workflow** and a few Workflow tricks that might also be of interest to folks familiar with Python.

 .. toctree::
    :maxdepth: 3